Minehead

 Minehead is a coastal town and civil parish in Somerset, England.
 It lies on the south bank of the Bristol Channel, 21 mi north-west of the county town of Taunton, 12 mi from the boundary with the county of Devon and close to the Exmoor National Park.
-The parish includes Alcombe and Woodcombe, suburban villages which have been subsumed into Minehead, and had a population of 11,757 at the 2021 census.
+The parish includes Alcombe and Woodcombe, suburban villages which have been subsumed into Minehead.
+At the 2021 census, the parish had a population of 11,752.

 There was a small port at Minehead by 1380, which grew into a major trading centre during the medieval period.
 Most trade transferred to larger ports during the 20th century, but pleasure steamers continued to call at the port.
 Major rebuilding took place in the Lower or Middle town area following a fire in 1791.
 The fortunes of the town revived with the growth in sea bathing, and by 1851 was becoming a retirement centre.
 There was a marked increase in building during the early years of the 20th century, which resulted in the wide main shopping avenue and adjacent roads with Edwardian-style architecture.
 The town is the home of a Butlins Holiday Park, which increases the seasonal tourist population by several thousand.

 There are a variety of schools and religious, cultural and sporting facilities including sailing, windsurfing and golf.
 An ancient local tradition involves the Hobby Horse, which takes to the streets for four days on the eve of the first of May each year, with accompanying musicians and rival horses.
 The town is the starting point of the South West Coast Path National Trail, the nation's longest long-distance countryside walking trail.
 The Minehead Railway, which opened in 1874 and closed in 1971, has since been reopened as the West Somerset Railway.